 SIMD data by release (from 2004 to 2020) and datazone are available from this Public Health Scotland webpage.

-In addition, deprivation related tables and graphs appear throughout the ScotPHO website within topic pages including and .
+Deprivation related tables and graphs appear throughout the ScotPHO website within topic pages including physical activity and deaths.
 For further information on how deprivation is related to a specific topic, please go to the data section for that topic.

-Deprivation related tables and graphs appear throughout this site within topic pages e.g. physical activity, deaths, etc. For further information on how deprivation is related to a specific topic, please go to the data section for that topic.

 Deprivation by health boards and local authorities

 Chart 2 shows the how the 15% most deprived datazones in Scotland are distributed across NHS Health boards.